Nested sampling method

 • Check that step size is not larger than max allowed value (specified by user), and also that step size is not smaller than 10-20(useful for detecting errors).

-• Return step sizes and time taken for routine to run
+• return step sizes and time taken for routine to run

 main: parse arguments